home-assistant/home-assistant.io/source/hassio/installation.markdown

 <div class='note warning'>

 The Supervisord system is designed to provide a full-featured environment that is comparable with Kubernetes, which is also a bad idea to run it by the side of another orchestrator on the same Host.
 The Supervisor is also not caring for other software they run on your Host, and it can affect things bad on both sides.
 You also need to know that the Home Assistant OS runs with less overhead on your Proxmox or other Hypervisor as if you install first Debian and Ubuntu.
-In most cases, it's not the best choice to run the Supervisord on top of a Linux if you, not 100% sure what you do.
+In most cases, it's not the best choice to run the Supervisord on top of a Linux, if you not 100% sure what you do. **It is not just a container inside Docker!**

 </div>